opencv/opencv/doc/tutorials/imgproc/imgtrans/hough_lines/hough_lines.markdown

 ### Standard and Probabilistic Hough Line Transform

-OpenCV implements two kind of Hough Line Transforms:
+OpenCV implements three kind of Hough Line Transforms:

 a.  **The Standard Hough Transform**